 % and identify it as the capsule.
 Example: This is the end of the abstract.
 (Capsule Summary) This is the capsule summary.

-\abstract{Analog methods are based on a statistical relationship between synoptic meteorological variables (predictors) and local weather (predictand, which are to be predicted), which is defined by several parameters that are often calibrated by means of a semi-automatic sequential procedure.
-This calibration approach is fast, but has strong limitations: it is made of successive steps and thus cannot handle all parameters dependencies, and it cannot automatically optimize some parameters, such as the selection of the pressure levels and the temporal windows (hour(s) of the day) on which the predictors are compared.
+\abstract{Analog methods are based on a statistical relationship between synoptic meteorological variables (predictors) and local weather (predictand, to be predicted).
+This relationship is defined by several parameters, which are often calibrated by means of a semi-automatic sequential procedure.
+This calibration approach is fast, but has strong limitations.
+It proceeds through successive steps, and thus cannot handle all parameters dependencies.
+Furthermore, it cannot automatically optimize some parameters, such as the selection of pressure levels and temporal windows (hours of the day) at which the predictors are compared.

-In order to surpass these limitations, a global optimization technique was assessed, namely Genetic Algorithms, which can optimize jointly all parameters of the method and can get closer to a global optimum, by taking into account the parameters dependencies.
-Moreover, it can objectively calibrate parameters that were previously manually assessed, and can take into account new degrees of freedom.
+In order to overcome these limitations, the global optimization technique of genetic algorithms is considered, which can jointly optimize all parameters of the method, and get closer to a global optimum, by taking into account the dependencies of the parameters.
+Moreover, it can objectively calibrate parameters that were previously assessed manually, and can take into account new degrees of freedom.

-Genetic Algorithms need however to be tailored to the addressed problem.
-Multiple combinations of algorithms were assessed, and new ones were developed (e.g., the \textit{chromosome of adaptive search radius} which was found to be very robust), in order to make recommendations for the use of Genetic Algorithms to optimize several variants of analog methods.
-A global optimization approach opens new perspectives for the improvement of analog methods, and their application to new regions or to new predictands.
+However, genetic algorithms must be tailored to the problem under consideration.
+Multiple combinations of algorithms are assessed, and new combinations are developed (e.g., the \textit{chromosome of adaptive search radius}, which is found to be very robust), in order to provide recommendations regarding the use of genetic algorithms for optimizing several variants of analog methods.
+A global optimization approach provides new perspectives for the improvement of analog methods, and for their application to new regions or new predictands.

 }